Have you been flooded?

 For all other flooding enquiries contact the Devon County Council Flood Risk Management Team on 0345 155 1015 or email firstname.lastname@example.org

 North Devon Council does not provide sandbags to individuals.
-Town and Parish councils are encouraged to maintain sufficient stocks of sandbags themselves, so they can prepare their own community resilience.
+Some town and parish councils may decide to maintain a limited stock of sandbags.

 Do not leave it until the last minute; be prepared and keep a supply on hand if you live in a high flood risk area.